The Swimmer (1968 film): Production

-The Swimmer was produced by Sam Spiegel, a three-time Academy Award for Best Picture winner, who ultimately removed his name from the film (but his company, Horizon Pictures, remained credited).
-It was filmed largely on location in Westport, Connecticut, hometown of director Frank Perry.
+The Swimmer was produced by Sam Spiegel, a three-time Academy Award for Best Picture winner, who ultimately removed his name from the film; his company, Horizon Pictures, remained credited.
+It was filmed largely on location in Westport, Connecticut, the hometown of director Frank Perry.

 Although he was a trained athlete, star Burt Lancaster had a fear of the water and took swimming lessons from former Olympian and water polo coach Bob Horn to prepare for the film.
 After working on several television series, Janet Landgard's first featured cinematic role was in this film.
-The Swimmer was comedian Joan Rivers's film debut as an actress.
+The Swimmer was comedian Joan Rivers' film debut as an actress.
 She had appeared as herself three years earlier in Hootenanny a Go Go, also released as Once Upon a Coffeehouse.
 In The Swimmer, her short scene took an unexpectedly long time to film, which she blamed on Lancaster.
 She later wrote in her autobiography Still Talking; "he redirected every line ...
 Frank (Perry) wanted a happy girl who then got hurt.
 Lancaster was going to be Mr. Wonderful who came up against a mean bitch, and was right not to go off with her.
 Trying to please both men, I was going back and forth between line readings, and nothing made sense."
 Janice Rule replaced Barbara Loden in the part of Shirley Abbott.
-Author John Cheever, who wrote the original short story "The Swimmer", has a cameo in the film in a brief scene greeting Ned Merrill (Lancaster) and Julie Hooper (Janet Landgard).
+Author John Cheever, who wrote the original short story "The Swimmer", has a cameo in the film greeting Ned Merrill (Lancaster) and Julie Hooper (Janet Landgard) at a party.

 After principal photography from July to September 1966, Perry expected to shoot additional transition scenes but was fired by Spiegel.
 The producers brought in the young director Sydney Pollack, Lancaster's friend, and cinematographer Michael Nebbia for January 1967 reshoots in California.
-Pollack reportedly shot several transitions and scenes, including scenes with Kim Hunter replacing Sally Gracie as Betty Graham, Charles Drake replacing Larry Haines as Howard Graham, Bernie Hamilton replacing Billy Dee Williams as the chauffer and Rule replacing Loden.
+Pollack reportedly shot several transitions and scenes, including scenes with Kim Hunter replacing Sally Gracie as Betty Graham, Charles Drake replacing Larry Haines as Howard Graham, Bernie Hamilton replacing Billy Dee Williams as the chauffeur and Rule replacing Loden.
 According to Eleanor Perry, both Spiegel and Elia Kazan had an interest in getting the scene where Ned assaults Julie toned down and subsequently each blamed the other for Loden's replacement.
-In addition to the above scenes, Pollack and Nebbia shot the scene with Ned and the horse as well as some retakes of the Song of Songs scene.
+In addition to the above scenes, Pollack and Nebbia shot the scene with Ned and the horse as well as some retakes of the Song of Solomon scene.
 According to Lancaster, when the film still needed an additional day of shooting, he paid $10,000 for it out of his own pocket.